IceHe/lib/java/cmd/javac.md

 - During type erasure, the types `ArrayList<Number>` and `List<String>` become `ArrayList` and `List`, respectively.
 - The `ls` command has the parameterized type `List<String>`.
     - When the `List` referenced by `l` is assigned to `ls`, the compiler generates an unchecked warning.
-    - At compile time, the compiler and JVM can’t determine whether `l` refers to a `List<String>` type.
+    - At compile time, the compiler and JVM can't determine whether `l` refers to a `List<String>` type.
-    - In this case, `l` doesn’t refer to a `List<String>` type.
+    - In this case, `l` doesn't refer to a `List<String>` type.
     - As a result, heap pollution occurs.
 - A heap pollution situation occurs when the `List` object `l`, whose static type is `List<Number>`, is assigned to another `List` object, ls, that has a different static type, `List<String>`.
     - However, the compiler still allows this assignment.
-    - It must allow this assignment to preserve backward compatibility with releases of Java SE that don’t support generics.
+    - It must allow this assignment to preserve backward compatibility with releases of Java SE that don't support generics.
     - Because of type erasure, `List<Number>` and `List<String>` both become `List`.
     - Consequently, the compiler allows the assignment of the object l, which has a raw type of `List`, to the object `ls`.